-(a) The first European Union-wide safety key performance indicator shall be the minimum acceptable level of the first safety key performance indicator defined in paragraph 5 a) below for air navigation services providers and national supervisory authorities respectively.

-(b) The second European Union-wide safety key performance indicator shall be the percentage of application of the Risk Analysis Tool as defined in paragraph 5 b) below in States where this regulation applies, to allow harmonised severity assessment of Separation Minima Infringements, Runway Incursions and ATM Specific Technical Events.

-(c) The third European Union-wide safety key performance indicator shall be the minimum level of the measure of the just culture at the end of the reference period as defined in paragraph 5 c) below.
+- (a) The first European Union-wide safety KPI shall be the minimum acceptable level of the first safety KPIs defined in paragraph 5 a) below for air navigation services providers and national supervisory authorities respectively.
+There shall be no EU-wide target for this KPI in the first reference period. - (b) The second European Union-wide safety KPI shall be the percentage of application of the Risk Analysis Tool as defined in paragraph 5 b) below in States where this regulation applies, to allow harmonised assessment of Separation Minima Infringements, Runway Incursions and ATM Specific Technical Events. - (c) The third European Union-wide safety KPI shall be the minimum level of the measure of the open reporting culture at the end of the reference period as defined in paragraph 5 c) below.
+There shall be no EU-wide target for this KPI in the first reference period.

-There shall be no EU-wide target for the above key performance indicator in the first reference period.
-During the first reference period, the Commission shall use the data collected to validate these key performance indicators and assess them with a view to ensuring that safety risk is adequately identified, mitigated and managed.
-On this basis, the Commission shall adopt new safety key performance indicators if necessary, by revision of this regulation.
+During the first reference period, the Commission shall use the data collected to validate the above safety indicators and assess them with a view to ensuring that risk is adequately identified, mitigated and managed.
+On this basis, the Commission shall adopt new safety KPIs if necessary, by revision of this regulation.

-2. Environment indicator
+2. ENVIRONMENT INDICATOR